petercz1/video_reformatter/README.md

 * mediainfo
 * php 7.x

+## installation

-copy the files into  a directory of your choice.
+* copy the files into  a directory of your choice.